rfg-modding/RfgTools/Documentation/RfgZonexFormat.md

 **ladder_rungs** (*int*, Type=5, Size=4):

-Likely the number of rungs on the ladder.
-Untested.
+The number of rungs on the ladder.
+Haven't tested changing it yet.

 **ladder_enabled** (*bool*, Type=5, Size=1):

 Likely toggles whether players and NPCs can climb it.
-Untested.
+The ladders I checked in both SP & MP lacked this prop, tested adding it and disabling and both the player and NPCs could still climb it.

 ----------------